temporalio/sdk-python/README.md

 ###### Synchronous Multiprocess/Other Activities

-Synchronous activities, i.e. functions that do not have `async def`, can be used with workers, but the `activity_executor` worker parameter must be set with a `concurrent.futures.Executor` instance to use for executing the activities.
-If this is _not_ set to an instance of `concurrent.futures.ThreadPoolExecutor` then the synchronous activities are considered multiprocess/other activities.
+If `activity_executor` is set to an instance of `concurrent.futures.Executor` that is _not_ `concurrent.futures.ThreadPoolExecutor`, then the synchronous activities are considered multiprocess/other activities.

 These require special primitives for heartbeating and cancellation.
 The `shared_state_manager` worker parameter must be set to an instance of `temporalio.worker.SharedStateManager`.
 The most common implementation can be created by passing a